openfun/richie/README.md

 # Installing FUN CMS

-This document aims to list all needed steps to have a working `FUN CMS` installation.
+This document aims to list all needed steps to have a working `FUN CMS` installation on your laptop.

+A better approach is to use [`Docker`](https://docs.docker.com).
+To get started, you can read [explanations](docs/docker.md) on how `FUN CMS` uses Docker for development.

 ## Installing a fresh server